 Many of the dishes draw inspiration from China and India, with the Chinese leaving the legacy of stir-frying and the Indians introducing dried spices like star anise, cinnamon, nutmeg and fennel.

 Cambodia has a rich network of rivers and the ocean in the south, offering a plentiful supply of fish, which is a popular addition to the plates of Khmers.
 Prahok, a fermented fish paste, is another staple that gives Cambodian cuisine its unique flavour.

 You may have also seen from the many street vendors that Khmer snacks includes a variety of insects to eat, as you’ll discover at Bugs Café.
 Siem Reap’s first and only specialists in insect-based cuisine proves they can be delicious – creativity, presentation and quality is key.

-No visit to Cambodia would be complete without tasting fish amok – steamed, curried fish coated in kroeung paste and cooked in a cup made from banana leaves.
+No visit to Cambodia would be complete without tasting fish amok – steamed, coconut curried fish coated in “kroeung” spice paste and cooked in a container made from banana leaves.
 Lok lak is another signature dish made with cubed beef and garnished with a lime and pepper dip.

 One restaurant that sets out to truly reflect the ethos of Cambodian cooking is Cuisine Wat Damnak, which offers a choice of two set menus (five courses for $27 or six courses for $31) that will make your taste buds dance for joy.

 For authentic Khmer cuisine at reasonable prices, try The Sugar Palm.
 Now in a new location on Street 27 opposite Pannasastra University, their menu covers all the Khmer hit dishes, from curries to satays, soups to salads.

 In the Wat Bo area, Viroth’s is one of the longest established Khmer midmarket dining establishments, with it’s well-prepared plates served in a stylish, modern setting.